 Songtaews can also take you up to the temple on Doi Suthep Mountain for 50B and only 40B for the easier downhill return trip.
 You can find them waiting outside the university or zoo at the western end of Huay Kaeo Road.

-By Car -- Avis has an office conveniently located at the airport (tel.
+By Car -- There really is no need to rent a car in Chiang Mai, especially if you don’t have onward plans for sites farther afield, like Chiang Rai or Pai.
+However, if you need wheels, Avis has an office conveniently located at the airport (tel.
 05320-1798; www.avisthailand.com).
 Avis self-drive rental rates for Chiang Mai are the same as they are elsewhere in Thailand, from 1,400B and up for a compact sedan.
 Budget (tel.
 05320-2871-2; www.budget.co.th) has an office near the airport and offers comparable rates and services.
 Both companies offer comprehensive insurance and provide good maps -- even a miniguidebook.

 There are dozens of local car-rental companies with sedans for 1,200B to 1,800B per day, and Suzuki Caribbeans for as low as 800B per day.
 Most travel agents will arrange a car or minivan and driver for about 2,000B.
 North Wheels, 70/4-8 Chaiyaphum Rd. (tel.
 05387-4478; www.northwheels.com), has a wide range of vehicles and does pickup or drop-off service to the airport or your hotel.

-By Motorcycle -- Many guesthouses along the Ping River and shops around Chaiyaphum Road (north of Thapae Gate, in the Old City) rent 100cc to 150cc motorcycles for about 200B per day (discounts for longer durations).
-Larger 250cc Hondas (as well as others) with good suspension are commonly available and are the best choice for any trips upcountry because of their added power and large fuel tanks; they rent for about 700B.
-Try Mr. Mechanic (4 Soi 5, Moon Muang Rd.; tel.
-05321-4708), one of many mechanic shops near Thapae.
-Helmets are mandatory -- even if locals tend to ignore this law, they may be able to wriggle out of arrest, but as a foreigner, you won't be let off lightly.
-Expect to leave your passport as security (don't leave any credit cards).
-Traffic congestion and confusing one-way streets make riding within the city dangerous, so if you are tempted, employ defensive driving techniques and take it slow.
+In the city, a simple scooter is a much better option for getting around than a bulky motorcycle.
+Many guesthouses along the Ping River and shops around Chaiyaphum Road (north of Thapae Gate, in the Old City) rent 100cc to 150cc scooters for about 150B to 200B per day (discounts for longer durations).
+Larger 250cc Hondas and other international brands with good suspension are commonly available and are the best choice for any trips upcountry because of their added power and large fuel tanks; they rent for about 700B.
+Tony’s Big Bikes (17 Ratchamankha Road; www.chiangmai-motorcycle-rental.com; tel.
+083865-0935), is an outstanding resource for motorcycle tours, bike rentals, and road knowledge.
+Helmets are mandatory—and while locals may be able to wriggle out of arrest, as a foreigner, you won’t be let off lightly.
+Expect to leave your passport as security (don’t leave any credit cards).

 Consulates There are many representative offices in Chiang Mai.
 Contacts are as follows: American Consulate General, 387 Wichayanon Rd. (tel.
 05310-7700); Canadian Honorary Consul, 151 Super Highway Rd. (tel.
 05385-0147); Australian Honorary Consul, 165 Sirimungklajarn Rd. (tel.
 05349-2480); and British Consul, 198 Bumrungraj Rd. (tel.
 05326-3015).